remijouannet/get10/README.md

 get10, an android game, OpenGL 2.0, Admob, Google Analytics

-I made this game to learn Android, Java and OpenGL 2.0.
+I made this game to learn Android, Java and OpenGL ES 2.0.

 ###Overview:
 - Open Source
 - Inspired by [Mr Flap](http://1button.co/mrflap)
-- made without any Game Engine, just OpenGL 2.0
+- made without any Game Engine, just OpenGL ES 2.0
 - Use Google Admob
 - Use Google Analytics
 - sounds and ads can be disable in the settings menu